Chao-Hao0117/Chao-Hao0117.github.io/_pages/about.md

 **Strategy Professional**
 **Qingdao Haike Holdings Co., Ltd.**

-`Asset Pricing` `Financial Engineering` `Empirical Corporate Finance` `Valuation`
+`Asset Valuation` `Financial Engineering` `Econometrics`

 Welcome!
-My name is Hao Chao(Chinese name: 晁昊).
+My name is Hao Chao (Chinese name: 晁昊).
 You can call me Howie.
 I am a Strategy Manager at Qingdao Haike Holdings, where my work focuses on the intersection of corporate finance and public policy.
 My role gives me a frontline view of how firms make strategic decisions—from investment to IPOs—in response to complex market dynamics and government initiatives.

 Professionally, I have:
 - Facilitated **RMB 1+ billion** in investment funds for SME cultivation